Loading...

 Electric field makes an 39deg angle with the normal vector

-Solution: electric flux is defined as the amount of electric field passing through a surface of area $A$ with formula \[\Phi_e=\vec{E} \cdot \vec{A}=E\, A\,\cos\theta \] where dot ($\cdot$) is the dot product between electric field and area vector and $\theta$ is the angle between $\vec{E}$ and the normal vector (a vector of magnitude one and perpendicular to the surface) to the plane.
+Solution: electric flux is defined as the amount of electric field passing through a surface of area $A$.
+The formula for electric flux is \[\Phi_e=\vec{E} \cdot \vec{A}=E\, A\,\cos\theta \] where dot ($\cdot$) represents the dot product between electric field and area vector, and $\theta$ is the angle between $\vec{E}$ and the normal vector $\hat{n}$ (a vector of magnitude one and perpendicular to the surface) to the plane.

-In this problem, the angle between the electric field and the normal to the plane is $30^\circ$ so we get \begin{align*} \Phi_e &=EA\,\cos \theta\\&=400\times 10\times \underbrace{\cos 30^\circ}_{\sqrt{3}/2}\\&=\boxed{2000\sqrt{3}\quad {\rm N \cdot m^2/C}}\end{align*}
+In this problem, the angle between the electric field and the normal to the plane is $30^\circ$ Therefore, we get \begin{align*} \Phi_e &=EA\,\cos \theta\\&=400\times 10\times \underbrace{\cos 30^\circ}_{\sqrt{3}/2}\\&=\boxed{2000\sqrt{3}\quad {\rm N \cdot m^2/C}}\end{align*} Thus, the flux is nearly $\Phi=3464\,\rm N\cdot m^2/C$.
+Imagine the electric field lines as tiny arrows representing the electric field's strength and direction.

 Problem (2): Find the electric flux through the surface with sides of $15\,{\rm cm}\times 15\,{\rm cm}$ positioned in a uniform electric field of $E=150\,\rm N/C$ as shown in the figure below.